Last updated on October 11th, 2023

 Adding to an external hard drive’s inexpensiveness and reliability is portability.

-External hard drives provide a suitable medium for backing up your data at home, work, or during your travels (when WiFi is not available).
+External hard drives provide a suitable medium for backing up your data at home, work, or during your travels (when WiFi is unavailable).
 However, cloud storage saves your photos offsite and is accessible remotely as long as you have an internet connection.
 But most cloud storage plans beyond the included free 5 GB of storage charge a subscription fee.

 Another alternative, especially if your laptop has a card reader, is to get one of the best SD cards with a high storage capacity.